 Skip to content

-If your BirdNET Pi is only going to be set up within range of your Wi-Fi, you can skip the following steps.
-In this section, we will configure settings so that if your Birdnet Pi is outside your Wi-Fi range, it will function as a hotspot and transmit its own Wi-Fi signal (which does not have internet access).
-This allows you to connect to the Birdnet Pi via Wi-Fi with your cell phone, for example, and access the Birdnet Pi’s data.
-Here, you can also add additional Wi-Fi connections or change Wi-Fi data already entered in the Raspberry Pi OS setup.
+If your BirdNET Pi is only set up inside your Wi-Fi network, you can skip the following steps.
+In this section we will make settings so that if your BirdNET Pi is outside your Wi-Fi network, it works as a hotspot and emits its own Wi-Fi network (this has no internet access), so you can connect from your phone to the BirdNET Pi via Wi-Fi and access the data of the BirdNET Pi.
+You can also e.g. add other Wi-Fi connections here or change Wi-Fi data already entered in Raspberry Pi OS setup.

 Terminal window